 During each roast, there is a popping sound that occurs called first crack.
 In a simplified explanation, this lets us know the coffee is “done.”
 First crack signifies that the beans have released enough moisture, a suitable temperature has been reached, and the coffee is consumable.
 At this stage, the coffee would be considered a light roast.
 If the batch continues to roast, it will become darker, more uniform in color, and is called a medium roast.
 Second crack occurs after a few more minutes of roasting and a distinguished crackling sound occurs.
 If the beans reach the second crack stage, they are considered a dark roast also known as full-city.

-After roasting, the beans are removed from the drum and released onto a cooling tray.
+After roasting, the beans are removed from the drum and released onto a rotating cooling tray.
 Shortly after cooling, the beans are ground or left whole and packaged.
-Subtle flavor additives can be added to ground coffees right before packaging.
-Many other terms are used to describe these processes, but this is a quick overview of the coffee bean roasting process.
+Subtle flavor additives can be added to ground coffees right before packaging. *Many other terms are used to describe these processes, but this is a quick overview of the coffee bean roasting process.

 Coffee is meant to be enjoyed FRESH!